 A. Student searches: Involuntary personal searches of students and their possessions shall only be conducted by the police, unless there is a serious and immediate threat as well as reasonable suspicion for a search by school personnel.
-In that case, the Board authorizes the superintendent of schools, building principals and assistant principals to search students and their possessions for illegal matter or matter which otherwise constitutes a threat to the health, safety, welfare or morals of students attending our schools.
-Searches that require removal of clothing other than outer coats and jackets will be conducted only if the school attorney or, in his or her absence, the school superintendent, determines that such a search is necessary and justified based on probable cause.
+In that case, the Board authorizes the Superintendent of Schools, building principals and assistant principals to search students and their possessions for illegal materials, matters which otherwise constitute a threat to the health, safety, welfare or morals of students attending our schools and matters that violate this code.
+Searches that require removal of clothing other than outer coats and jackets will be conducted only if the school attorney or, in his or her absence, the school superintendent, determines that such a search is justified.

-Such searches must conform to state and federal laws, and must be based on reasonable individualized suspicion.
+Such searches must conform to state and federal laws, and must be based on reasonable individualized suspicion and must be reasonable in scope.
 The reasonableness of the search will depend upon the:

-- Student's age, gender, and school history and record. - Prevalence and seriousness of the alleged infraction. - Urgency of an immediate search. - Reliability of the information used to justify the search and the likelihood that the search will produce useful information.
+- Student's age, gender, and school history and record. - Seriousness and nature of the alleged infraction. - Urgency of an immediate search. - Reliability of the information used to justify the search and the likelihood that the search will produce evidence that the student is violating a law or this code.

 Students must be told by school administration that school desks, lockers, storage spaces and computers belong to the school district, not the student, and thus may be opened and inspected from time to time by school officials without student permission.
 But school officials will respect the privacy of such spaces as much as possible.

 B. Questioning of Students by School Officials: School officials have the right to conduct investigations and question students regarding any violations of school rules and/or illegal activity.
-The student's parent/guardian may be contacted depending upon the nature and reasoning for the questioning and the necessity for further action which may result.
+The student's parents/legal guardians may be contacted depending upon the nature and reasoning for the questioning and the necessity for further action which may result.
+However, there is no right for a student's parents/legal guardians to be contacted while school officials are investigating violations of this code.

-School official are not required to give students "Miranda warnings" prior to questioning them.
+School officials are not required to give students "Miranda warnings" prior to questioning them.

-The questioning of students by school officials does not preclude subsequent questioning by police authorities as otherwise permitted by law.
+The questioning of students by school officials does not preclude subsequent questioning by law enforcement as otherwise permitted by law.

-C. Questioning of Students by Police: It is the policy of the district to cooperate with law enforcement agencies.
-While police do not have general power to interview children in school, or to use school facilities in connection with police department work, the police may enter the schools of the district if a crime has been committed on school property, they have a warrant for arrest or search or if they have been invited by school officials.
+C. Questioning of Students by Law Enforcement: It is the policy of the District to cooperate with law enforcement agencies.
+While law enforcement do not have general power to interview children in school, or to use school facilities in connection with law enforcement work, law enforcement may enter the schools of the District if a crime has been committed on school property, they have a warrant for arrest or search or if they have been invited by school officials.

-When the police have properly entered the school and desire to interview students in the school, the students must be afforded the same rights they have outside the school.
+When law enforcement has properly entered the school and desire to interview students in the school, the students must be afforded the same rights they have outside the school.
 They must be informed of their legal rights, may remain silent if they so desire, may request the presence of an attorney and must be protected from coercion and illegal restraint.
-When a student is under the age of 16 and police are present for an interview or investigations, school officials must make every reasonable effort to notify the student's parent(s), unless the police indicate that such interview concerns a student's parent(s) or other household member and it is pursuant to a report regarding suspected child abuse, maltreatment or neglect.
+When a student is under the age of 16 and law enforcement are present for an interview or investigations, school officials must make every reasonable effort to notify the student's parents/legal guardians, unless law enforcement indicate that such interview concerns a student's parents/legal guardians or other household member and it is pursuant to a report regarding suspected child abuse, maltreatment or neglect.